PolarBear7039/Practical-Dashboard-Projects/A Capstone Power BI/README.md

 ![Screenshot](A%20Capstone%20Power%20BI/A%20Capstone.png)

 ## How to Use
-1. Open the Excel/Power BI file.
+1. Open the Power BI file.
 2. Explore the dashboards and reports.

 ## Author